Westmoreland Mall: Renovation and expansion

 By the early 1990s, significant retailer demand for additional space as well as increasing competition from Pittsburgh-area malls prompted the mall's owners to consider redeveloping the property.
 In response, it went through a $33 million renovation and expansion project, which began in 1993 and ended with the grand opening of JCPenney, which relocated from Greengate Mall, in 1994.
-The expansion also brought another 66000 sqft for 20 new retailers and a spacious food court, as well as a three-level parking garage and a new entrance.
+The expansion also brought another 66000 sqft for 20 new retailers and a spacious food court, as well as a two-level, 715-car parking garage and a new entrance.
 The last major mall addition took place in 1999, when Carmike Cinemas (now AMC Theatres) opened a new 15-screen stadium-style seating movie theater abutting the annex.
 The former 4-screen movie theater and a couple of adjacent shops at the mall were converted into Kaufmann's Home, which has since been renamed Macy's Home.

 Live!
 Casino Pittsburgh

 Live!
-Casino Pittsburgh is a $150 million, 129,552 square foot gaming and entertainment complex at Westmoreland Mall, which was built in the former Bon-Ton building.
+Casino Pittsburgh is a $160 million, 129,552 square foot gaming and entertainment complex at Westmoreland Mall, which was built in the former Bon-Ton building.
 It is owned by Gaming and Leisure Properties and operated by Baltimore-based Cordish Companies.

 On August 14, 2019, officials with the Pennsylvania Gaming Control Board awarded Cordish a gaming license to operate the two-story facility.
 Demolition began on the interior of the building in late 2019, with a groundbreaking ceremony held on November 13, 2019.
 Construction on the casino would be impacted due to the COVID-19 pandemic, although the project would be completed in just one year.
 The casino officially opened for business on November 24, 2020, following a soft opening the week prior.

+The 31,677-square-foot casino floor includes 750 slot machines and electronic table games, 33 live action table games, a 1,400-square-foot poker room with six table games, and two high-limit rooms, including a high-limit slots room and a high-limit table games room with three tables and a bar.
+There is parking for more than 6,000 vehicles, including a two-level, 715-car parking deck with a covered walkway to the casino.

-The complex features a 31,677-square-foot casino floor with 750 slot machines and electronic table games and 33 live action table games on the lower level of the building, as well as a 1,582-square-foot poker room on the upper level with seven table games.
-In addition, the casino features a FanDuel sportsbook and lounge, a 7,000-square-foot event center called The Venue Live!, as well as several nationally recognized restaurants and live entertainment venues, including Sports & Social Steel City, Guy Fieri's American Kitchen and Bar and PBR Cowboy Bar Pittsburgh.
-The casino is accessible via exterior entrances as well as within the mall.
+Additionally, the casino features a FanDuel sportsbook and lounge, a 7,000-square-foot multi-use event center called The Venue Live!, a small lounge area called the Social Club, as well as several nationally recognized restaurants and live entertainment venues, including Sports & Social Steel City, Guy Fieri's American Kitchen and Bar and PBR Cowboy Bar Pittsburgh.
+The casino is accessible via exterior entrances, the parking garage as well as within the mall.

 In March 2022, Cordish sold the building and ground lease to Gaming and Leisure Properties in a leaseback transaction, along with its sister property, Live!
 Casino & Hotel Philadelphia.

+In August 2025, it was proposed that a convention center and a hotel be added to the casino complex.